xcp-ng/xcp-ng-tests/README.md

 * Install openssh-server and enable it
 * Install bash in order to ensure a common shell is available in all test VMs
 * Install guest tools, then eject guest tools ISO
-* Add XCP-ng's CI public key in /root/.ssh/authorized_keys (mode 0600)
+* Add a SSH public key in /root/.ssh/authorized_keys (mode 0600) so that tests may run SSH commands inside the VMs
+  * For XCP-ng's test lab, add XCP-ng's CI public key
 * Test you can ssh to it
 * Reboot, check everything is fine
 * Poweroff